eMapR/sundial/README.md

         sample:         Generates chip sample polygons using Google Earth Engine and provided shapefile.
         annotate:       Collects image annotations for experiment using sample polygons.
         download:       Downloads image chips for experiment using sample polygons.
+        calculate:      Calculate means and stds for experiment sample.

         fit:            Train model using subset of data from sample.
         validate:       Validate model subset of using data from sample.
         test:           Test model using subset of data from sample.
         predict:        Predict an image from subset of data from sample.
-        package:        Compresses experiment logs to tar to export.
-The tar file will be saved in home directory and overwrite already existing archives.
+        package:        Convert predictions to GeoTIFF if not already in format and compress for download.

         status:         Check status of all jobs for user.
         vars:           Print all Sundial variables.
-        (method)_out:   Watch stdout and stderr or logs for experiment.
         (method)_err:   Print ERRORs and CRITICALs in log file and print stderr from file on HPC.

         clean:          Removes all logs, checkpoints, and predictions for experiment.